 Diabetes sufferers can get help to maximise the benefits they get from their medicin...

-How your community pharmacy cares for older patients with diabetes
+How your community pharmacy cares for patients with diabetes

-You can also ask your pharmacist if you are eligible for a MedsCheck: an in-pharmacy medicines review.
-During a MedsCheck, your pharmacist will have an individual consultation with you and discuss how to get the best out of your medicines, use of your blood sugar monitor and equip you to effectively manage your diabetes.
+You can ask your pharmacist if you are eligible for a Diabetes MedsCheck: an in-pharmacy medicines review specifically related to your diabetes.
+During a Diabetes MedsCheck, your pharmacist will have an individual consultation with you and discuss how to get the best out of your medicines, use of your blood sugar monitor and equip you to effectively manage your diabetes.

-Your pharmacy may offer a range of additional diabetes services including access to educational speakers, advice on the right diabetes educators and dieticians, or even walking groups!
+Your pharmacy may also offer a range of additional diabetes services such as access to dieticians, diabetes educators and walking groups.

-Maintaining healthy blood pressure is important because the higher your blood pressu...
+Maintaining healthy blood pressure is important because high blood pressure is a ris...